BluAS, shuffle your albums with BluOS

 Introduction

 BluAS stands for BluOS Album Shuffle and is an Android app controller that allows you to control your BluOS player at home.
-Its main function is to select and play complete albums randomly selected from your local network.
-BluAS is particularly interesting for users with (very) large music collections.
+Its main function is to select and play complete albums randomly selected from your BluOS library (on your NAS).
+With the Autoplay feature albums (or tracks) can repeatly be played from your library.
+BluAS is particularly interesting for users with (very) large music collections without the need to create playlists in advance!

-The official BluOS Controller mobile app doesn't (yet) offer such an "album shuffle" function, while users with large music collections would like this (see here).
+The official BluOS Controller mobile app doesn't offer such an "album shuffle" function, while users with large music collections have wanted this for a long time (see here).
 The BluAS Android app uses the publicly available API, which you can find here.
 The initial implementation was developed as a Python script and a more interactive webpage version, both are still available upon request.

 How to install

-You can download the latest version of the app from this download page and install it on your Android device (Android 8+).
-The latest version is v0.95f.
+You can download the latest version of the app (v0.99k) from my download page and install it on your Android device (Android 8+).
+View the release history at the bottom of this page.

-To communicate with your BluOS player, a number of technical parameters must match your local situation (via the app's technical settings):
+To communicate with your BluOS player (via WiFi), a number of technical parameters must match your local situation (via the app's technical settings).
+These technical parameters are set when BluAS starts (when these values are still empty).
+However, you can also set them manually:

 • IP address of your BluOS player within your local network (Check Diagnostic info of your Controller app)